 While other technologies like 6loWPAN can interact with the underlying MAC layer through general-purpose NetDevice interfaces, Zigbee has specific requirements that necessitate certain features from a lr-wpan MAC.
 Consequently, the ns-3 Zigbee implementation directly accesses the aggregated LrWpanMacBase and interfaces with it accordingly.

-The current scope of the project includes only the NWK layer and the APS layer in the Zigbee stack.
-However, the project can be later extended to support higher layers like the application framework (AF) or services like the Zigbee Cluster Library (ZCL).
+The current scope of the project includes only the NWK layer in the Zigbee stack.
+However, the project can be later extended to support higher layers like the Application Sublayer (APS) and the Zigbee Cluster Library (ZCL).